melfree/cycle3/README.md

 The buyers/sellers feed on the dashboard is real-time.
 Open two browsers with separate cookie spaces (like a regular session and an incognito session) to confirm this.

+For updates:
+rake db:drop
+rake db:migrate
+rake db:setup
-For updates: rake db:drop', 'rake db:migrate', 'rake db:setup', and 'rake assets:precompile
+rake assets:precompile